orixdb/orixdb-old/README.md

 # orixdb
-Simple multi-model NoSQL database, written in and for nodejs
+A simple multi-model NoSQL database, written in and for nodejs.
+Version 0.0.1